Hackers News Hackers News

 • Windows 11, version 24H2

-No server-side platforms are currently impacted.
+No server-side platforms are currently impacted by this particular bug.

 Temporary Workaround

-Enterprise IT administrators deploying Windows updates via the Windows Update Standalone Installer (WUSA) may encounter failures when installing .msu files from a shared network folder containing multiple update files.
-The process returns an ERROR_BAD_PATHNAME message.
+Separately, enterprise IT administrators deploying Windows updates via the Windows Update Standalone Installer (WUSA) may encounter installation failures when attempting to install .msu files from a shared network folder containing multiple update files.
+This process returns an ERROR_BAD_PATHNAME message.
+This issue does not occur when only a single .msu file is present in the shared folder or when installations are performed directly from a local drive.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.